Beginning in April, proof of vaccination or a negative covid test will no longer be required to attend an event. Masks are optional.

 Q: What documents do I bring with me to the theater?

-A: If you are unable to vaccinate then you must provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time, or a negative COVID-19 antigen test taken within 24 hours of the performance start time.
+A: For events through April 1, plan ahead and bring: Proof of vaccination can be your official card or a photo or copy of your vaccine card along with a photo ID.
+A photo on your phone is accepted.
+Alternatively, proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time, or a negative COVID-19 antigen test taken within 24 hours of the performance start time.
 Home tests are not accepted.

 Q: How can I get vaccinated for COVID-19?